Scott Ninnis: Accolades

-Scott Ninnis appeared in 9 NBL finals series, 5 NBL Grand Finals and won 3 NBL championships as a player.
+Ninnis appeared in 9 NBL finals series, 5 NBL Grand Finals and won 3 NBL championships as a player.
 He also won the SEABL Championship with the Adelaide Buffaloes in 1987 and won the SA State League Championship with South Adelaide in 1987, 1989, 1995 and 1997.
-In 1995, Scott Ninnis won the Woollacott Medal as the fairest and most brilliant player in South Australian basketball.
+In 1995, Ninnis won the Woollacott Medal as the fairest and most brilliant player in South Australian basketball.

 In 1993, Ninnis was named as the NBL's Most Improved Player.

-In March 2015, Scott Ninnis had his #9 singlet retired by the South Adelaide Basketball Club.
-The Panthers also retired the #8 of Australian Basketball Hall of Fame members Michael Ah Matt (#8) who had played alongside Bruce Ninnis at the Panthers during the 1960s, as well as the #33 of Ninnis' long time Adelaide 36ers teammate Mark Davis.
+In March 2015, Ninnis had his #9 singlet retired by the South Adelaide Basketball Club.
+The Panthers also retired the #8 of Australian Basketball Hall of Fame members Michael Ah Matt (#8) who had played alongside Bruce Ninnis at the Panthers during the 1960s, as well as the #33 of Ninnis's long-time Adelaide 36ers teammate Mark Davis.

-Scott Ninnis is the only person as either a player or coach who has been a member of all 4 Adelaide 36ers NBL Championship winning teams.
+Ninnis is the only person as either a player or coach who has been a member of all four Adelaide 36ers NBL championship-winning teams.

-Current
+Personal life

-As of 2016, Ninnis lives in Adelaide with his second wife Rebekah and their 2-year-old son Patrick Bruce.
-He also has a 12-year-old daughter, Chiara, from his first marriage.
-After being sacked as the 36ers coach following the 2009–10 NBL season, Ninnis formed his own wine tour company Premium Wine Tours.
+Ninnis is married and has two daughters.
+He operates a wine tour business, Premium Wine Tours, which is based in the Barossa Valley and McLaren Vale.